Cloudmage/Data-Science-Musings/data/datastructure/binarytree.md

 A binary tree is the most common tree structure for data.
 Each node contains data and a reference to two other nodes (Right and Left Subtrees).

+- data element (usually an integer)
+- left pointer
+- right pointer

 ## Binary Tree Pros

+- Optimal for efficient searches and updates

 ## Binary Tree Cons

+- Overhead and complexity to initialise
+- Complex to maintain

 ## Binary Tree Use Cases